Need to add female genital mutilation – which law?

 The law also protects the identity of:

 - People protected by an order under Section 11 of the Contempt of Court Act for reasons such as national security, or protection from harm.
 But they are only anonymous in connection with the proceedings: in other areas of life they can be identified as long as there is no mention of the court proceedings.
 The protection is life-long but can be revoked by the court.

 Teachers accused of crimes related to their work are also now protected by the right to anonymity – up to the point at which they are charged (see details below).

 Dead people have no right to anonymity: there can be no threat to their wellbeing to justify it.
 Courts have no power to impose orders protecting their identity.

 Under the Sexual Offences (Amendment) Act 1992, anonymity applies as soon as an allegation of a sex or human trafficking offence is made, regardless of who makes the allegation, and regardless of whether the alleged perpetrator is convicted.
 It applies whether the allegation is made to police, social workers or even to a journalist.
 Anonymity remains in place even if an allegation is later withdrawn.

-“Anonymity” means nothing must be published that might identify a protected person – not just that they must not be named.
-The ban includes information “likely to lead” to a protected person being identified:
+“Anonymity” means nothing must be published that might identify a protected person – not just that they must not be named**.
+This includes information “likely to lead” to a protected person being identified, such as: